poirier/cheat/django/compressor.rst

 2. fetch those files (See "accessing the files to be compressed")
 3. run those files through any configured preprocessors
 4. concatenate the result and save it using COMPRESS_STORAGE
+5. at rendering, the tag and contents will be replaced with one or two HTML elements that will load the compressed file instead of the original ones.

 Offline
 -------